Drake–Northern Iowa rivalry: Women's Tennis

-Track and field rivalry
+Track & Field

-Drake and Northern Iowa compete at the NCAA Division I level in men's and women's indoor and outdoor track & field.
-The Bulldog and Panther men's and women's teams have traditionally competed in NCAA Division I regionals and at the NCAA Division I championships in both indoor and outdoor competitions.
-The men have won twenty-two Missouri Valley Conference indoor team championships (Drake 8, Northern Iowa 14) and twenty Missouri Valley Conference outdoor team championships (Drake 10, Northern Iowa 10).
+Northern Iowa and Drake compete at the NCAA Division I level in men's and women's indoor and outdoor track & field.
+The Panther and Bulldog men's and women's teams have traditionally competed in NCAA Division I regionals and at the NCAA Division I championships in both indoor and outdoor competitions.
+The men have won twenty-two Missouri Valley Conference indoor team championships (Northern Iowa 14, Drake 8) and twenty Missouri Valley Conference outdoor team championships (Northern Iowa 10, Drake 10).
 The Northern Iowa women have won two Missouri Valley Conference indoor team championships and one Missouri Valley Conference outdoor team championship; while the Drake women have not yet won a team championship in Missouri Valley Conference indoor or outdoor competition.

+The Panthers usually attend the Jim Duncan Invitational and the Drake Relays held at Drake Stadium.
 The Bulldogs normally attend the Jack Jennett Open at the UNI Dome.
-The Panthers usually attend the Jim Duncan Invitational and the Drake Relays held at Drake Stadium.
 They also compete against each other in Big Four Duels and other meets throughout the season.

-Women's volleyball
+Women's Volleyball

-Drake and Northern Iowa first met in women’s volleyball in 1975.
+Northern Iowa and Drake first met in women's volleyball in 1975.
 The Panthers have appeared in twenty-three NCAA Division I tournaments, advancing the NCAA Division I Sweet Sixteen three times (1999, 2001, and 2002).
 Northern Iowa has won seventeen Missouri Valley Conference regular season championships and seventeen Missouri Valley Conference tournament championships.
-The Bulldogs have yet to win a Missouri Valley Conference title or advance to a NCAA Division I tournament.
-The Bulldogs and Panthers both appears in the AIWA Tournament regional rounds from 1975 to 1980 (the predecessor to the NCAA Division I tournament).
+The Bulldogs have yet to win a Missouri Valley Conference title or advance to an NCAA Division I tournament.
+The Panthers and Bulldogs both appeared in the AIWA Tournament regional rounds from 1975 to 1980 (the predecessor to the NCAA Division I tournament).

-The teams have played five times in the Missouri Valley Conference tournament with Northern Iowa winning four of the meetings.
-The 2020 match-ups were postponed to January 2021 due to the Covid-19 Pandemic.
+The teams have played six times in the Missouri Valley Conference tournament with Northern Iowa winning five of the meetings.

+The 2020 match-ups were postponed to January 2021 due to the COVID-19 Pandemic.

-Wrestling rivalry
+Wrestling

 Northern Iowa is a traditional contender in college wrestling winning the 1950 NCAA Division I national title.
 The Panthers also finished as runners-up in the 1946, 1947, 1949 and 1952 NCAA Division I tournaments.
 Drake competed in NCAA Division I wrestling until 1994 when their team was re-classified as college club status.
 The schools have competed in twelve varsity duels on the wrestling mat with the Panthers claiming all twelve team victories.

-Club sport rivalries
+Club Sport(s)

-Drake and Northern Iowa have competed in multiple other men's and women's sports classified as college club status since their founding including archery, badminton, beach volleyball, bowling, climbing, cricket, croquet, curling, cycling, disc golf, dodgeball, fencing, field hockey, gymnastics, handball, ice hockey, lacrosse, martial arts, rugby, racquetball, sailing, shooting/pistol, spikeball, table tennis, ultimate frisbee, volleyball (men only), water polo, weightlifting.
+Northern Iowa and Drake have competed in multiple other men's and women's sports classified as college club status since their founding including archery, badminton, beach volleyball, bowling, climbing, cricket, croquet, curling, cycling, disc golf, dodgeball, fencing, field hockey, gymnastics, handball, ice hockey, lacrosse, martial arts, racquetball, rugby, sailing, shooting/pistol, spikeball, table tennis, ultimate frisbee, volleyball (men only), water polo, and weightlifting.